Free Virtual Event:

 For laparoscopic small bowel resection, you should expect to be in the hospital for several days.
 You can resume driving and some normal activities after two weeks, but you should avoid strenuous activities for several weeks.
 Recovery time for small bowel cancer surgery is dependent on the surgical intervention used.

-The stomach is a muscular organ located under the ribs.
+General Information: The stomach is a muscular organ located under the ribs.
 It connects the esophagus and the small intestine.
 Stomach acids begin the digestive process and prepare fats, starches, and proteins for entry into the small intestine.
 Common conditions affecting the stomach include ulcers and tumors (both benign and malignant).
 An ulcer is a sore resulting from the erosion of the mucous membrane.
 Stomach cancers are most often found in the inner layers of the stomach lining.

 Symptoms: